TheAssassin/mediaplayer-setup/Amlogic-based/aml_autoscript.md

 `prepare=logo size ${outputmode}; video open; video clear; video dev open ${outputmode};imgread pic logo bootup ${loadaddr_logo}; bmp display ${bootup_offset}; bmp scale;`

 It seems to be possible to replace this by something that reads the logo from a file on SD/USB instead: https://github.com/linux-meson/meta-amlogic/blob/master/recipes-bsp/u-boot/u-boot-odroidc1/0004-Loading-bootlogo-with-ext4load-instead-of-movi.patch

+## Open questions

+Feel free to contribute

+* Can Android be booted from SD card and/or USB?
+How?